-From Bunny Yoga to Pumpkin U-Picks – Fun Ways to Spend Fall Days in Saskatchewan
+From Fire Pits to Pumpkin U-Picks: Fun Ways to Spend Fall Days in Saskatchewan

 With a change of seasons, comes a change of plans.
 Time to transition from beach days to the corn maze.

-Book your private pumpkin U-pick experience or patio table tasting at Black Fox Farm and Distillery.
-Sample award-winning whisky, gin and cocktails and meet founders John Cote and Barb Stefanyshyn-Cote on a tour of the distillery.
+Pick the perfect pumpkin to carve, decorate or bake at Black Fox Farm and Distillery's 3-acre pumpkin patch.
+Sample award-winning whisky, gin and cocktails and book a tour of the distillery.

 Explore winding trails in deep spruce and pine forest on a cowboy ATV tour with Historic Reesor Ranch.
 The one-hour guided experience takes you over diverse terrain through the Cypress Hills Wilderness Area and Battle Creek Valley.
 The beautiful ranch vistas can also be enjoyed on horseback.

 For advanced mazers, Youth Farm Corn Maze has a layout that is sure to challenge you.
 It also has a corn maze for those who prefer to leisurely wander, as well as a family-friendly one for younger guests.
-Onsite is a petting zoo, jumbo pillow, climbing wall and train and wagon rides.
-More great corn mazes can be found across the province: Corn Trails (Canora), Cedar Creek Gardens (Regina), Strawberry Ranch Maze (Saskatoon), and Paintball Paradise (Prince Albert).
+Onsite is a petting zoo, jumbo pillow, climbing wall, mega slide and train and wagon rides.
+More great corn mazes can be found across the province: Cedar Creek Gardens (Regina), Happy Hollow Corn Maze (Lumsden), Strawberry Ranch Maze (Saskatoon), YXE Corn Maze (Wolf Willow Winery, near Outlook) and Paintball Paradise (Prince Albert).

 Location: Near Saskatoon